Tom Adams (illustrator): Technique and style

 Adams's book cover artwork, while usually instantly recognisable, runs to quite distinct modes.
 Some covers are still-life tableaux; some are depictions of a scene in the novel; some are surrealist collations of items and images.
 Organizing the vast majority of them, however, is Adams's unique exploration of a form that was vital for much of twentieth-century art: the collage.

-Adams's unique take on this was to bring the collage back into the realm of the painterly.
-Seen in this light, even Adams's covers that seem like still lifes are, in actuality, juxtapositions of elements and objects that normally are not in such proximity.
+Adams's style was to bring a painterly style to collage.
+Adams's covers that seem like still lifes are, in actuality, juxtapositions of elements and objects that normally are not in such proximity.
 It is this uncanny proximity—despite (or, rather, precisely because of) the near photo-realistic accuracy—that creates the unsettling effect.

 This element also goes to explain one of the most distinctive features of Adams's art: the combination of a sought-after realistic accuracy with an unsettling, surrealist, if not alienating, effect.
 As Janet Morgan, Agatha Christie's first biographer, put it, Adams's drawings are "alarmingly realistic."